 This topic discusses how to add a Kubernetes cluster to your monitored resources.

-The Add Kubernetes Cluster setup wizard launches.
-There are three steps: (1) General Information, (2) Install Argus, and (3) Add Services.
+3. In the Add Kubernetes Cluster setup wizard, complete the three steps: (1) General Information, (2) Install Argus, and (3) Add Services.

 Fill in the following general information: